blahajjessie/13s-wiki/c/valgrind.md

 # DWARF 4

 Valgrind looks directly at the executable, and doesn't actually know what your C code looks like.
-Because of this, figuring out what valgrind is telling can be pretty tricky.
+Because of this, figuring out what valgrind is telling you can be pretty tricky.

 To make its messages a little easier to read, we can use the `-gdward-4` compiler flag when compiling.
 This will format the executable using DWARF 4, which you can read more about [here](https://dwarfstd.org/dwarf4std.html).

-Here's a comparison of valgrind's output with, and without DWARF 4:
+## Here's a comparison of valgrind's output with, and without DWARF 4:

 ### dwarf.c:
 ```